-Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
-To receive consideration, the following documentation must be submitted within 455 days from the DOS: A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation.
-A photocopy of one of the following indicating enrollment on the DOS: White paper BadgerCare Plus EE for pregnant women or children identification card.
-Green paper temporary identification card.
-White paper PE for the FPW identification card.
-The response received through the EVS from a commercial eligibility vendor.
-The transaction log number received through WiCall.
-ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-005
+Denial Due to Discrepancy Between the Member's Enrollment Information in ForwardHealth interChange and the Member's Actual Enrollment Description of the Exception Documentation Requirements Submission Address This exception occurs when a claim is initially received by the deadline but is denied due to a discrepancy between the member's enrollment information in ForwardHealth interChange and the member's actual enrollment.
+To receive consideration, the following documentation must be submitted within 455 days from the DOS: • A copy of remittance information showing the claim was submitted in a timely manner and denied with a qualifying enrollment-related explanation. • A photocopy of one of the following indicating enrollment on the DOS: • White paper BadgerCare Plus EE for pregnant women or children identification card. • Green paper temporary identification card. • White paper PE for the FPW identification card. • The response received through the EVS from a commercial eligibility vendor. • The transaction log number received through WiCall.
+ForwardHealth Good Faith/Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050

 ForwardHealth Reconsideration or Recoupment Description of the Exception Documentation Requirements Submission Address This exception occurs when If a subsequent provider submission is required, the request ForwardHealth ForwardHealth reconsiders a previously must be submitted within 90 days from the date of the RA Timely Filing processed claim.
 ForwardHealth will message.
 A copy of the RA message that shows the Ste 50 initiate an adjustment on a previously paid ForwardHealth-initiated adjustment must be submitted with 6406 Bridge Rd claim. the request.
-Madison WI 53784-0050 a GR payment from the provider because a member has become retroactively enrolled for Wisconsin Medicaid or BadgerCare Plus. was added to the member's enrollment information.
-The request must be submitted with one of the following: "GR retroactive enrollment" indicated on the claim.
-A copy of the letter received from the local county or tribal agency.
-Ste 50 6406 Bridge Rd Madison WI 53784-0050 --- -- ---
+Madison WI 53784-0050 was added to the member's enrollment information.
+The request must be submitted with one of the following: